Wednesday, 21 Jan 2026

 This secluded car park is set among Scots pine and birch trees, with a lovely view of the loch.
-It’s a great place for a picnic or just to enjoy the peace and quiet.
+It’s a great place for a picnic or a stop to enjoy the peace and quiet.
 There are no waymarked trails, but small paths lead through the trees along the loch side.
 A few hundred yards back down the glen, the steep track by Allt na Imrich (the burn of the flitting) has stunning views.

 This elaborate system was developed to protect Glen Affric’s landscape and wildlife.
-It means Loch Beinn a’Mheadhain only had to be enlarged a little, and the dam at the end of the loch is so small you’re hardly aware of it.
+It meant Loch Beinn a’ Mheadhain didn’t need to be expanded.
+The dam at the end of the loch is so small you’re hardly aware of it.
 But the loch’s level does change, depending on how much water the power station needs.
-That can make life difficult for birds like black-throated divers, which nest around the loch.
-We provide small floating islands where they can find a fringe of reeds that’s always just above the water level.
+We provide floating platforms for birds to create nests on that adjust with the changing water levels.
+This helps species such as black-throated divers, which call the loch home.

 The nearest toilets are at Dog Falls.
 You’ll find places to eat in Cannich or Tomich and a shop in Cannich.
 There are no cafés or shops in Glen Affric itself.

 From Inverness or Fort William, follow the A82 along Loch Ness to Drumnadrochit.
 Turn onto the A831, signposted for Canaich (Cannich).
 In Cannich village, turn left onto the minor road signposted for Glen Affric.
-Loch Beinn a’Mheadhain is about 8 miles (12.8 km) along this road.
-Please note, the car park is not suitable for coaches
+Loch Beinn a’ Mheadhain is about 8 miles (12.8 km) along this road.

 IV4 7LN is the postcode for the centre of Cannich village.
 Follow directions above from there.